fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 **Question:** What descriptive/summary statistics can we calculate for each country and how can we display them?

 **Context:** The overall project is country-based —that is, there will be one page per country with climate change related measures for that country.
+Just like team koalas 🐨 you don't have the actual sea surface temperature anomalies yet but both the [Land Surface Temperature Anomaly page](https://neo.gsfc.nasa.gov/view.php?datasetId=MOD_LSTAD_M) and the original [Sea Surface Temperature Anomaly](https://neo.gsfc.nasa.gov/view.php?datasetId=AMSRE_SSTAn_M)

 There's a but there ...
 Unlike land-based variables that you can 'clip' to the country borders, sea is more fluid —pun intended 😎.
 As a starting point we've left a `shapefile` with EEZ and international waters in [`./data/additional/Intersect_EEZ_IHO_v4_2020`](data/additional/Intersect_EEZ_IHO_v4_2020).